Asguho/Dixous/README.md

 # Dixous

-A small, typed HTTP client built on native Fetch, with lazy operations, Standard Schema validation, and composable extensions.
+A small, fully typed HTTP client built on Fetch.

+Dixous gives you runtime-validated responses, composable clients, and an extension system that can change how requests execute and what APIs are available on them.

 ## Installation